bens4lsu/theskinny-publish/Content/blog2/spoof-idea.md

 ---
 title: Spoof Idea
 date: 2007-07-31 14:08
-description: A description of my post.
+description: I wonder if Mad Magazine has done a spoof with Harry Potter with a lot of nose hair, but called him "Hairy Snotter."
+Probably like ten years ago.
-tags: uncategorized
+tags: short
 id: 315
 ---
-I wonder if <em>Mad Magazine</em> has done a spoof with Harry Potter with a lot of nose hair, but called him "Hairy Snotter."
+I wonder if *Mad Magazine* has done a spoof with Harry Potter with a lot of nose hair, but called him "Hairy Snotter."

 Probably like ten years ago.